Mandatory Electronic Submissions of Reports, Applications, and Forms:

 Source and Construction Permit Applications, Bottled Water Applications, Operator Certification Renewal:

 To the maximum extent possible, we are asking systems to submit documents and fee payments electronically.
 Source and Construction Permit applications should be submitted using the links above.
 For , bottled water documents, and operator certification renewals and payments, you may submit documents and fee payments through our online DWGWPD General Intake Form to expedite their receipt and review.
 See these Instructions for assistance using the form.

 To the maximum extent possible and for the time being, we are asking systems to submit all other documents electronically as well.
 This includes sampling plan forms, public notice documents, sanitary survey response letters, and water quality results, to name a few.
 These documents should be emailed to the responsible staff who will process the documents accordingly.
 For a listing of Division staff and their respective responsibilities, the staff contact information can be found online here.
 If the attachment is too large for an email, please use our Division File Transfer Protocol portal.
 The instructions on how to access this portal can be found here.
 The cover sheet for submissions can be found here.

-Important Note: Please follow the below instructions for MOR submission if you are are not already doing these steps:
+Important Note: Please follow the below instructions for Surface Water MOR submission via email:

 - Send the PDF(s) as an attachment to an email message, to: anr.dwgwpReports@vermont.gov

 - We accept MORs in PDF format -- 1 report (and 1 month and 1 WSID #) per PDF file.
 (Do not send links to files, Excel docs or Word docs).